Cloud Integration – Using Transport Management Service for a Simple Transport Landscape

 In the following part of the blog, you find the detailed description of these tasks.

 Create Subaccount and Subscribe to Transport Management Service (Cloud Foundry)

-As prerequisite, make sure that you have access to a global account of SAP Cloud Platform, Cloud Foundry environment.
+As prerequisite, make sure that you have access to a global account of SAP Business Technology Platform, Cloud Foundry environment.

 - Within this global account, create a new subaccount.
 Make sure that you enable beta features (select the Enable Beta Features option).

 - Select the tile Transport Management Service.

 - The Not Subscribed field changes to Subscribed.

 As next step, assign the required roles to your users.
 To do that, perform the following steps:

 - Go back to the overview page of your subaccount (for example, by clicking the subaccount link in the breadcrumb link on top).

 - Click New Role Collection, and in the next screen specify a name (for example, Test Transport).
 A link to the new role collection is added (with the name of the role collection as link text).